Table of Contents

 Weeks 3 and beyond

-Some individuals experience PAWS (post-acute withdrawal syndrome), which includes ongoing emotional symptoms such as mood swings, anxiety, and sleep disturbances [4].
-This phase can last for weeks or months, requiring long-term support.
+Some individuals experience PAWS (post-acute withdrawal syndrome), which includes ongoing emotional symptoms such as mood swings, anxiety, and sleep disturbances.
+This phase can last weeks or months, requiring long-term support.

 Dangers of Duramorph Withdrawal

-Although opioid withdrawal is not typically life-threatening, it can lead to severe complications if not managed properly.
-Attempting to quit Duramorph cold turkey without medical supervision can result in unnecessary suffering and increased risks, including:
+Although opioid withdrawal is not typically life-threatening, severe complications can arise if it is not managed properly.
+Attempting to quit Duramorph cold turkey increases the risk of:

-- Dehydration and electrolyte imbalance: Symptoms like vomiting, diarrhea, and excessive sweating can lead to dehydration and dangerous electrolyte imbalances.
-If left untreated, this can cause severe complications such as kidney failure or heart issues.
+- Dehydration and electrolyte imbalance: Vomiting, diarrhea, and excessive sweating can lead to dehydration and dangerous electrolyte imbalances, potentially causing kidney failure or heart issues.

-- Mental health challenges: Withdrawal often provokes intense feelings of anxiety, depression, and irritability.
-Without emotional support, these symptoms can worsen and, in some cases, lead to suicidal thoughts or behaviors.
+- Mental health challenges: Withdrawal often provokes intense anxiety, depression, and irritability, which can worsen without support and may lead to suicidal thoughts or behaviors.

-- Relapse and overdose risk: The risk of relapse during or after withdrawal is high, especially for those attempting to quit without professional help.
-Returning to Duramorph after a period of abstinence increases the likelihood of overdose due to reduced tolerance.
+- Relapse and overdose risk: Returning to Duramorph after abstinence can cause overdose due to reduced tolerance.

-- Severe medical complications: In rare cases, withdrawal can trigger dangerous medical issues such as aspiration (inhaling vomit) or heart irregularities caused by dehydration and stress on the body.
+- Severe medical complications: Rarely, withdrawal can trigger issues such as aspiration (inhaling vomit) or heart irregularities caused by dehydration and physical stress.

 FAQs